hkarl/propgen/docsource/installation.rst

    $ cd ..
    $ make

+Note: the directory name of hkarl-propgen-XXXX will depend on the fingerprint of the current version in github.
+It will vary.

 That will leave TestProject.pdf in the current directory.
 Use your webbrowser to go to http://127.0.0.1:8080/TestProject, make some changes to this page or to the Wiki pages linked from there, save the changes.
 Type make again in the shell.
 Gives an updated PDF file.